-The League of California Cities® is soliciting session proposals for this premier educational event for mayors and council members of all tenures, throughout the state of California, being held at the Monterey Marriott and Monterey Convention Center, June 27 - 28, 2018.
+The League of California Cities® is soliciting session proposals for Mayors and Council Members Executive Forum, a premier educational event for mayors and council members of all tenures, throughout the state of California, being held in Newport Beach, June 19 - 20, 2019.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Only proposals submitted online through the proposal form will be considered.
 As there is a limit to the amount of words allowed within the title and description of each proposal, it is recommended you write your proposal in a word-processing program first, then paste the final version into the online form.

 Securing a spot on the program is highly competitive, with approximately twenty five percent of proposals being accepted.
 You can increase your chances by preparing a thorough, thoughtful and complete proposal that tells how your session would help city mayors and council members and those who work within local governments to improve their careers and communities.
 When preparing your proposal consider the following elements:

 Take a few minutes to review these tips for successful proposals

 What are the practical applications of your ideas?
 Have you included reasoning and documentation to support your conclusions, recommendations and outcomes?